aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

     // Gets the AudioFrame shape
     AudioFrame audioFrame = (AudioFrame)pres.Slides[0].Shapes[0];

-    // Changes the Play mode to play on click audioFrame.PlayMode = AudioPlayModePreset.OnClick;
+    // Sets the Play mode to play on click audioFrame.PlayMode = AudioPlayModePreset.OnClick;

     // Sets the volume to Low